cbwuyanzu/cfg/README.md

 # cfg
 loading configuration from a file

-example ./main heiheihei.ini wojiubaniheiheihei
+example ./main config.ini field1

-the program will load the field "wojiubaniheiheihei" from "heiheihei.ini"
+this program will load field1 from the file config.ini